PHP-DI/Symfony-Bridge/README.md

 *This library is compatible only with **PHP-DI 4.0** and above.*

-**The up to date documentation for how to use this module is here: http://php-di.org/doc/frameworks/symfony2.html**
+**The documentation is here: http://php-di.org/doc/frameworks/symfony2.html**

 ## How it works